wp-plugins/shopello/readme.txt

 == Description ==
 This plugin enables your wordpress website to make use of two main shortcodes - one search form and one product listing.
 Mainly focused on enabling You to display one or more selections of products from the products available at Shopello.se.
 Using you API key you get access to a simplified admin interface to compose lists of products which are fetched directly from Shopello.se's JSON API.

-If you'd like to extend or suggest functionality - please notify us at info@shopello.se !
+If you'd like to extend or suggest functionality - please notify us at info@shopello.se!

 == Installation ==